 What inventory format will you need?

-Tell us what format you will need to count your merchandise.
-Consider what the goals of the audit are, what type of data and information you need the inventory to provide and why you are taking it.
+Take into consideration your inventory goals.
+What type of data and information do you need and why are you taking it?
 Please give us a call if you are uncertain of your needs or see examples of each format under Sample Reports.

 Home & personal property inventories & listings